 Affiliate links have been used in this post.

 Adrien Lastic Triball Anal Beaded Butt Plug

-I have recently tested this butt plug, so I will start by saying that it’s my first toy from the Spanish retailer.
+I will start by saying that this is my first toy from the Spanish retailer.
 I like the bright blue colour which is different from the usual pink or otherwise girly colouring.
-That being said, this plug is also available in pink!
 It’s also a change from the black silicone that seems to be a ‘new wave’ in sex toy aesthetics.
 The box has a fresh and funky design, with a flip opening to reveal the toy behind its plastic window.

 Being a smaller and tapered plug, it looks like it would be good for a beginner to anal play.
 I’m no beginner, though I’m not yet hardened enough to take on toys with more girth than about 4.5-5 inches in circumference.
 There are three ‘balls’ increasing in size.
 On insertion the first ball disappears easily, though the flexibility of the plug made it a bit tricky to slide into my anus.
 The second ball pops in without too much trouble.
 With a bit of encouragement, the final ball enters the dark side of my ‘moon.’

 At this stage I was feeling like I was starting to feel more full back there, but there was room for more.
 Because of the thickness of the third ball, it does not slide in and out as easily as my Lovehoney BASICS anal beads.
 Hence there it not as much sensation during play with the Triball plug.
 It could do with the third ball being a bit narrower, and a couple more balls after the third one.
 It’s a shame I didn’t try this toy when I was a beginner to anal play, as I feel like I’ve already ‘out-grown’ it.